Did John Lennon really say Ringo “Wasn’t Even The Best Drummer In The Beatles”?

 “Ringo wasn’t the best drummer in the world… Let’s face it, he wasn’t even the best drummer in The Beatles”

-Now Lennon was known for his caustic wit, and this is a prime example of how biting he could be - even having a pop at his former Beatle colleague.
+Now Lennon was known for his caustic wit, and this is a prime example of how biting he could be - even having a pop at his Beatle colleague Ringo Starr.

 But did John Lennon actually make that joke?